-We first consider the example of the 4$\times$4 lattice, which is small enough that an exact diagonalization can be performed, thereby allowing a direct check of our DMQMC results.
+The 4$\times$4 lattice is small enough that an exact diagonalization can be performed, thus allowing a direct check of our DMQMC results.
 Figure~\ref{fig:4x4_energy}(a) shows the energy as a function of temperature using an initial population of 100 psips at the start of each $\beta$-loop and accumulating statistics over 1000 such loops.
 The shift was allowed to vary throughout the simulation and there were typically 700--800 psips in the simulation by the end of each $\beta$-loop.
 No importance sampling was applied, and so statistical flucuations increase with inverse temperature as explained in Sec.~\ref{sec:importance_sampling}.
-The agreement with the exact results is very good.
 Increasing the initial population to $10^5$ psips (Fig.~\ref{fig:4x4_energy}(b)) reduces the statistical errors such that the agreement with the exact results is essentially perfect.